 Master of Science in Historic Preservation

 Historic Preservation is a field that embraces both art and science.
-Preparing students to enter this field requires a multi-disciplinary approach to a broad range of subjects, including art and architectural history, social sciences, building materials and systems, conservation methods, environmental science, transportation, urban and regional planning, and landscape design.
-Drawing upon the resources of The Michael Christopher Duda Center for Preservation, Resilience, and Sustainability, the Master of Science in Historic Preservation program at Notre Dame includes all of these areas of study, integrating them within a distinctive perspective on the relationship between the built environment and contemporary art and culture.
+Preparing students to enter this field requires a multi-disciplinary approach to a broad range of subjects, including architectural history and design, social sciences, building materials and systems, conservation methods, environmental science, transportation, urban and regional planning, and landscape design.
+Drawing upon the resources of The Michael Christopher Duda Center for Preservation, Resilience, and Sustainability, the Master of Science in Historic Preservation (MSHP) program at Notre Dame includes all of these areas of study, integrating them within a distinctive perspective on the relationship between the historic built environment and contemporary art and culture.

-The curriculum emphasizes not only the tangible heritage of physical structures and landscapes, but also the intangible heritage of bodies of knowledge, craft traditions, and formal languages that constitute the building cultures that produced our historic places and that, in many cases, survive or are recoverable today.
+The curriculum emphasizes not only the tangible heritage of physical structures and landscapes, but also the intangible heritage of knowledge, craft traditions, and formal languages that constitute the building cultures that produced our historic places and that, in many cases, survive or are recoverable today.
 Finally, the program sees preservation as a means of responding to the challenges of climate change and other environmental issues.
 Preservation, from this viewpoint, becomes a bridge uniting past, present, and future.

-The mission of the MSHP program is to prepare talented, avid, and socially conscious students to become leaders in architectural design, preservation consulting, government service, and heritage advocacy.
+The mission of the MSHP program is to prepare students to become leaders in architectural design, preservation consulting, government service, and heritage advocacy.
 The program emphasizes respect for cultural heritage as the basis for informed conservation and the design of harmonious new development.
 The curriculum presupposes that knowledge of and care for historic places can provide essential means for building more resilient and sustainable development in the future.
 These objectives are pursued in the context of the Catholic ideals of community, environmental stewardship, and civic engagement.